 '''

 $ git clang-format HEAD^

 Or with script:

 $ scripts/clang-format.sh commit

 '''

-Note that this modifies the files, but doesn't commit them - you'll likely want to run in order to update the last commit with all pending changes.
+Note that this modifies the files, but doesn't commit them.
+If the changes are trivial, you'll likely want to run in order to update the last commit with all pending changes.

 '''

 $ git commit --amend -a

 '''